Saudi stockbroker Tadawul sets price range for IPO of up to $ 1 billion - ExBulletin

 The Saudi Arabian Stock Exchange has converted to a holding company and will be renamed Saudi Tadawul Group before listing this year, the group’s chief executive Khalid al-Hussan previously said.

-The group has four subsidiaries – its Saudi Exchange, securities clearing and depository firms, and technology services.
+The group has four subsidiaries, its Saudi Exchange, securities clearing and depository activities and technology services.

 SNB Capital Co, JPMorgan Saudi Arabia and Citigroup Saudi Arabia act as financial advisers, global coordinators, underwriters and bookkeepers.